Halfords Tour Series in Kirkcaldy May 16, 2012Posted by admin in : Asda, Fife, Scotland , comments closed

 As part of their visit Bike Club Officer, Amy Hickman, arranged for the team to visit a local Bike Club group in Kirkcaldy the night before the race – Middleden Mountain Bike Club.
 Team UK Youth met the leaders and young people and had some photos taken with them.
 They chatted to the young people about everything from cycling, mountain biking to what they do in their spare time and how much their bikes cost!
 Some of the young people showed them a thing or two about mountain biking – and then chatted some more about bikes.
 Middleden were running time trials in Middleden Woods for their session and the team went down to watch cheering the youngsters on, giving them encouragement and tips.

-Scottish Schools Cycle Speedway League 03/04/2012Posted by Amy Hickman in Asda, Edinburgh, Events, Fife, Scotland.
+Scottish Schools Cycle Speedway League April 3, 2012Posted by admin in : Asda, Edinburgh, Events, Fife, Scotland , comments closed

 Liberton High school, Inverkeithing High School and Dunfermline’s Queen Anne High School have been participating in the first ever Scottish Schools Cycle Speedway League.